Haroenv/blog/_posts/2016-10-23-inline-svg-in-css.md

 }
 ```

-Take in accoun that there's a bug in Firefox that doesn't allow `#` in data URIs.
+Take in account that there's a bug in Firefox that doesn't allow `#` in data URIs.
 You can avoid this by using `rgb()` instead.